Can You Sell a House During Foreclosure?

 Preparing Your Home for a Quick Sale

-Selling your home fast, especially if facing foreclosure, means planning wisely.
+Selling your home fast, especially if you are facing foreclosure, means planning wisely.
 The Tennessee housing market has its own challenges and opportunities.
-By focusing on home improvements and staging, you can boost your property value.
+Focusing on home improvements and staging can boost your property value.

 What Home Improvements Can Increase Property Value?